Slapo: A Schedule Language for Progressive Optimization of Large Deep Learning Model Training: Related Work

 \section{Related Work}

-\textbf{Schedule Languages and Compilers.} Many domain-specific languages (DSLs) leverage the idea of decoupling optimizations from algorithms~\cite{jonathan2013halide,chen2018tvm,baghdadi2019tiramisu,lai2019heterocl,xiang2022heteroflow}, allowing users to focus on customization and enabling compilers to perform complex optimizations.
-TVM~\cite{chen2018tvm,feng2022tensorir} inherits the decoupling idea from Halide~\cite{jonathan2013halide} and builds an end-to-end compiler for deep learning inference.
-Tiramisu~\cite{baghdadi2019tiramisu} further extends the scope of schedule to polyhedral compilation. \Name borrows a similar decoupling idea and applies it to the model execution level.
+\textbf{Schedule Languages and Compilers.} Many domain-specific languages (DSLs) leverage the idea of decoupling optimizations from algorithms~\cite{jonathan2013halide,chen2018tvm,baghdadi2019tiramisu,lai2019heterocl,xiang2022heteroflow,hagedorn2020fireiron,chen2021krill}, allowing users to focus on customization and enabling compilers to perform complex optimizations.
+TVM~\cite{chen2018tvm,feng2022tensorir} inherits the decoupling idea from Halide~\cite{jonathan2013halide} and builds an end-to-end compiler for deep learning inference. \Name borrows a similar decoupling idea and applies it to the model execution level.

 \textbf{Dynamic Graph Optimizations.} Due to the dynamic nature and usability of PyTorch, many frameworks and libraries directly explore optimizations on top of it.
-ZeRO~\cite{rajbhandari2020zero} is a three-stage data parallelism strategy that partitions optimizer states, gradients, and parameters to reduce memory usage, implemented first in DeepSpeed~\cite{rasley2020deepspeed} and then adopted by other frameworks~\cite{fsdp}.
+ZeRO~\cite{rajbhandari2020zero} is a three-stage data parallelism strategy that partitions optimizer states, gradients, and parameters to reduce memory usage, implemented first in DeepSpeed~\cite{rasley2020deepspeed} and then adopted by other frameworks~\cite{zhao2023fsdp}.
 MiCS~\cite{zhang2022mics} further improves ZeRO by minimizing the communication scale.
-Megatron-LM~\cite{shoeybi2019megatron,narayanan2021megatronv2} takes a different approach to implement model parallelism for Transformer models, becoming one of the mainstream SOTA parallelism libraries. \Name applies those optimization techniques using primitives in a more user-friendly way.
-We also use framework dialects described in \S~\ref{sec:impl} to train the scheduled model on these frameworks.
+Megatron-LM~\cite{shoeybi2019megatron,narayanan2021megatronv2} takes a different approach to implementing model parallelism for Transformers, becoming one of the mainstream parallelism libraries. \Name provides comprehensive primitives to apply optimization techniques in a systematic and productive way.
+We also use framework dialects described in \S\ref{sec:impl} to train the scheduled models on these frameworks.

 \textbf{Static Graph Optimizations.} Some other DL frameworks adopt static graphs so that compiler optimizations can be easily involved.
 JAX~\cite{jax2018github} is a popular framework that offers a programming model similar to NumPy, and is powered by XLA~\cite{xla} as the backend compiler.
 Accordingly, it is able to achieve 3D parallelism with the corresponding sharding mechanism, GSPMD~\cite{xu2021gspmd} and GShard~\cite{lepikhin2021gshard}.
 On top of that, Alpa~\cite{zheng2022alpa} is the first compiler based on JAX and XLA to achieve automatic 3D parallelism.
 Besides, Unity~\cite{colin2022unity} is another compiler-based distributed training framework that automatically jointly optimizes model parallelism and operator fusion.
 Their automation mechanisms are orthogonal to \Name and could inspire \Name's auto-scheduler in the future.